-Walking the famous Inca Trail to Machu Picchu in Peru is the top #1 on the list of things to do before many travelers die.
-But the Inca Trail is a very popular hiking route and permits for the Inca Trail are in high demand.
+Walking the famous Inca Trail to Machu Picchu in Peru is #1 on the list of things to do before many travelers die.
+The Inca Trail is a very popular hiking route.
+As such, permits for it are in high-demand.

 The Inca Trail in 6 Steps